Abiodun-Oladayo-Data/Abiodun-Oladayo-Data/README.md

-Data Analyst | Python, SQL, Data Visualization, Machine Learning.
-Turning data into actionable insights and automated solutions
+Data Analyst | Python, SQL, Machine Learning, Deep Learning, Artificial Intelligence

 # Hi, I'm Abiodun Oladayo 👋

-Data Analyst with a background in Enterprise Software Development and Logistics, currently completing an Artificial Intelligence & Machine Learning Bootcamp.
+Data professional with a background in Enterprise Software Development and Logistics, currently completing an Artificial Intelligence & Machine Learning Bootcamp powered by Fullstack Academy.
 I specialize in transforming raw datasets into meaningful insights, build analytical models, and develop solutions that support data-driven decision-making.

 My work focuses on data analysis, machine learning, and data processing using tools such as Python and SQL.
 I enjoy exploring datasets, identifying patterns, and communicating insights through clear visualizations and analytical reports.